allejo/PhpPulse/CONTRIBUTING.md

 - Follows the [specified coding style](#coding-style) properly
 - Update the documentation, the surrounding comments/docs, examples elsewhere, guides, whatever is affected by your contribution

-## Contributor License Agreement

-By committing to a source code repository or submitting a patch/pull request, you the developer are assigning copyright of the submission to the project maintainer, and his successors.

-### Grant of Copyright Assignment

-Each Contributor hereby assign to the project maintainer all right, title, and interest worldwide in all Copyright covering the Contribution.

-All submissions are subject to these terms.

-### Notes
-You may not place any restrictions on how the project maintainer maintains or handles your submitted works.
-Works that are derivations of existing works in the project are subject to the current project license and any other licenses the project may be released under.
-Authors that submit works must have the legal right to agree to these terms, either as original author or authorized licensee of derived works.
-Minors must have a parent or guardian sign the acceptance form for them.

 ## Acknowledgements